-If your home is filled with many happy memories of family, friends or events, you may have a tendency to view your home as a “Memory Museum” that helps you recall those good times.
+If your family home is filled with many happy memories of relatives, friends or events, there may be a tendency to view the home as a “Memory Museum”, helping the family recall those good times.
 However, that can be a stumbling block when it is time to step into the future.

 Of course, our memories are “inside our head” but they are often triggered by things or rooms in our home.
 Our senses act as pathways to memories, helping us reach our memories instantly.
 Most of our memories are visual as we tend to recall the past by what we see in our home.
 Some memories can be triggered by other senses such as smell and hearing.
 The aroma of pine trees near our home, flowers in our garden or the sound of a neighbour’s children laughing in their backyard are examples of these senses at work.

 Furthermore, it is the combination of the space (rooms) and stuff that make up your collection of memories.
 If your rooms were totally empty or if the all the stuff was moved to a new location and placed in the same arrangement, the memories would probably not be as strong.
 Preserving the status quo can create some natural internal resistance to downsizing since we don’t want to do anything to disturb the appearance of our rooms and disturb our pleasant memories.

 Here are some suggestions on how to take the memories with you and leave the museum behind.
 Respect those memories and strengthen them while making progress on moving ahead by downsizing.

 1. Record a video story of each room

 Depending on the size of your family and the importance of memories of home to your family, you may wish to record a video walk-through of each room in your home, narrating as you do so.
 One person could take care of the video and one or more of you could do the narration.
 This would be even more effective if there are children in the family who could add their perspective.
 You don’t need an expensive video camera to do this since most smartphones have video features built-in.

 2. Photograph each room as it is and take individual photos of important items.